 Add lines and arrows in Keynote on Mac

-You can create a straight or curved line, then customise its look by changing its width (thickness) or colour, or by adding different end points — for example, an arrow, circle or square.
+You can create a straight or curved line, then customize its look by changing its width (thickness) or color, or by adding different endpoints—for example, an arrow, circle, or square.
 Connect two objects with a line so they remain connected, even when they move.

 Add and edit a line

 Click in the toolbar, then in the Basic category, click a line.
 Options include a straight line with or without endpoints, or a line with editing points to create a curved line.

 Click to select an existing line on a slide.